basarat/typescript-book/docs/tips/propertySetters.md

 let foo = new Foo();
 ```

 This is not a *good* use of property setters.
 The person reading the first code sample has no context about all the things that will change.
-Whereas someone calling `foo.setBar(value)` might have an idea that something might change on `foo`.
+Whereas someone calling `foo.setBar(value)` might have an idea that something might change on `bar`.

 > Bonus points: Find references works better if you have different functions.
 In TypeScript tools if you find references for a getter or a setter you get *both* whereas with explicit function calls you only get references to the relevant function.